 Arlington Farmers Market

-The Arlington Farmers Market in Court House offers a wide selection of pumpkins, apples, and locally sourced flowers from vendors like Twin Springs Fruit Farm and Cowbell Kitchen. // N. 14th St. and N. Courthouse Road, Arlington
+The Arlington Farmers Market in Courthouse offers a wide selection of pumpkins, apples, and locally sourced flowers from vendors like Twin Springs Fruit Farm and Cowbell Kitchen.
+N. 14th St. and N. Courthouse Rd., Arlington

 DePaul’s Urban Farm

 DePaul’s is your one-stop shop for all things fall.
-Come for the pumpkins, gourds, sunflowers and wreaths; stay for the apple cider doughnuts and autumnal sweets. // 2599 Chain Bridge Road, Vienna
+Come for the pumpkins, gourds, sunflowers, and wreaths; stay for the apple cider doughnuts and autumnal sweets.
+2599 Chain Bridge Rd., Vienna

-If you’re short on pumpkins, gourds or baked goods, pick some up at this church.
-All proceeds benefit area charities. // 3606 Seminary Road, Alexandria
+If you’re short on pumpkins, gourds, or baked goods, pick some up at this church.
+All proceeds benefit area charities.
+3606 Seminary Rd., Alexandria

-Not only can you buy pumpkins, produce and mums at the market, but you can also make a morning/afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay and great spaces for photo-ops. // 7301 Beulah St., Alexandria
+Not only can you buy pumpkins, produce, and mums at the market, but you can also make a morning or afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay, and great spaces for photo-ops.
+7301 Beulah St., Alexandria

-Pick up pumpkins, apples, apple cider, kettle corn and an assortment of pies from Mom’s Apple Pie at Cox Farms’ Festival Market.
-While you’re there, you can also check out the farm’s other Fall Festival offerings like their hayrides, cornfield, farm animals, kids activities and live entertainment. // 15621 Braddock Road, Centreville
+Pick up pumpkins, apples, apple cider, kettle corn, and an assortment of pies from Mom’s Apple Pie at Cox Farms’ Festival Market.
+While you’re there, you can also check out the farm’s other Fall Festival offerings like their hayrides, cornfield, farm animals, kids activities, and live entertainment.
+15621 Braddock Rd., Centreville

 Krop’s Crops Fall Fun

-Winchester apples, pumpkins, squash and gourds are the Krop’s Crops you can get your hands on.
-They also offer fresh-pressed apple cider, mums, fall decorations made by local artists and weekend hayrides. // 11110 Georgetown Pike, Great Falls
+Winchester apples, pumpkins, squash, and gourds are the Krop’s Crops you can get your hands on.
+They also offer fresh-pressed apple cider, mums, fall decorations made by local artists, and hayrides for the family.
+11110 Georgetown Pike, Great Falls

 Crooked Run Orchard